Kirby Air Ride: Music

 The soundtrack was composed by Jun Ishikawa, Shogo Sakai, Hirokazu Ando, and Tadashi Ikegami.
 The latter three of those composers also worked on Super Smash Bros.
 Melee, while Ishikawa has been a regular composer for the Kirby series since its debut.

 Kirby Air Ride also features songs from the Japanese version of Kirby: Right Back at Ya!, composed by Akira Miyagawa; the game was advertised at the end of some episodes, and a two-part special featuring vehicles from the game aired alongside the game's launch.

 Reception

 Kirby Air Ride sold 422,311 copies in Japan and 750,000 in the United States.
+The game sold 1.35 million worldwide as of 2020.
 Upon its release, the game received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Most websites and magazines praised its clean presentation, music, and the originality of the City Trial mode while criticizing its gameplay as being overly simple.
-Kirby Air Rides similarity to other titles released for the GameCube around the same time (most notably F-Zero GX and Mario Kart: Double Dash, both of which were also made by Nintendo) resulted in it being categorized as a rather throwaway title.
+Kirby Air Rides similarity to other titles released for the GameCube around the same time (most notably F-Zero GX and Mario Kart: Double Dash, both of which were also published by Nintendo) resulted in it being categorized as a rather throwaway title.
 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 Despite receiving mixed reviews upon release, Kirby Air Ride has since gained a cult following.